10 tips for weight loss (not only) for pole dancers

 10 tips for weight loss without counting calories for polers (and non-polers)

-People are always looking for shortcuts, a magic formula, new "guaranteed results" diet.
-If you try to lose weight the wrong way, you risk the yo-yo effect or weight cycling — basically going back to your previous weight, or gain even more.
+People are always looking for shortcuts, a magic formula, and a new “guaranteed results” diet.
+If you try to lose weight the wrong way, you risk the yo-yo effect or weight cycling — basically going back to your previous weight, or gaining even more.

 There is ONLY ONE way to lose weight – Calorie Deficit – you have to eat fewer calories than your body burns each day.
 And there is ONLY ONE way to maintain it – the changes you will make have to be permanent, it means new habits and a new lifestyle.

 Wait, it doesn’t have to be COMPLETELY different from your current lifestyle; it shouldn’t be.